jiang96998/AutoLimbUSscan/catkin_workspace/readme.md

 Before building the project, do as the following:

 1. cd catkin_workspace
-2. catkin config -DPYTHON_EXECUTABLE=/usr/bin/python3 -DPYTHON_INCLUDE_DIR=/usr/include/python3.6m -DPYTHON_LIBRARY=/usr/lib/x86_64-linux-gnu/libpython3.6m.so 	%%%%% the path depends
+2. catkin config -DPYTHON_EXECUTABLE=/usr/bin/python3 -DPYTHON_INCLUDE_DIR=/usr/include/python3.6m -DPYTHON_LIBRARY=/usr/lib/x86_64-linux-gnu/libpython3.6m.so 	    (the path depends)
 3. catkin config --install

 After building this project, do as the following: